 We had been up for 20 hours!
 Way too long for someone with a chronic disease.
 I was so proud of myself for managing to hold it all together and for meeting them at the airport.

 I closed my eyes to see if sleep would come but the birds outside were so loud.
 I can still hear them now as I think back.
-It was quite an unnerving sound and I couldn’t put my finger on why that would be.
+It was quite an unnerving sound and I couldn’t put my finger on why.
 I hear them every morning and their song is usually beautiful.
 It was almost as if they could sense something wasn’t quite right.

 9am…..I could hear some rustling downstairs and thought it might be my Aunty.
 We all expected my Cousin to sleep late!
 My husband and I went downstairs and joined my Aunty for breakfast on the back deck.